 Dennis Gaston Frederick Harriman (1920 – ) was a distinguished neuropathologist, first Lecturer and eventually Reader in Neuropathology in the University of Leeds.
 He qualified in Belfast in 1943 and then served in the RAMC from 1944-1947 in India.
 He published on a wide variety of subjects from Congenital Cystic Disease of the Lung in 1945 (PMID:20476330) to Muscle fibrillin deficiency in Marfan’s syndrome myopathy in 2003 (PMID:12700307).

-Brian Payne was a chemical pathologist at St James’s – please see 1970 & 1977 entries above for further details about Brian including recent image.
+Brian Payne was a chemical pathologist at St James’s – please see 1970 & 1977 entries above for further details about Brian including a recent image he kindly provided.

 Barry Walker was a consultant physician with the University of Leeds Department of Medicine.

 Arrowsmith WA.
 Payne RB.
 Littlewood JM.
 Comparison of treatments for congenital non-obstructive non-haemolytic hyperbilirubinaemia.
 [Journal Article] Archives of Disease in Childhood.
 50(3):197-201, 1975 Mar.PMID: 1147651 Free version available.

 Congenital non-obstructive non-haemolytic hyperbilirubinaemia (Crigler-Najjar disease) is characterized b the presence of high levels of unconjugated bilirubin in the blood resulting from a congenital deficiency of glucuronyl transferase activity.
 Mutations in the UGT1A1 gene cause Crigler-Najjar syndrome.
 This gene provides instructions for making the bilirubin uridine diphosphate glucuronosyl transferase (bilirubin-UGT) enzyme, which is found primarily in liver cells and is necessary for the removal of bilirubin from the body.